 Find out how we can help you ... more

 Four years of war and external economic sanctions caused substantial fall and extensive damage to the Syrian economy.
 GDP, which stood at US$ 60 billion in 2010, dropped to US$ 56 billion in 2011, to US$ 40 billion in 2012, to US$ 33 billion in 2013, and to about 30 billion in 2014, representing a fall of 50% over the period.
-This fall is attributed to: a) physical damage to infrastructure and productive sectors, b) drop in public and private investments, deterred by the escalating violence and political uncertainty, c) cut off in production and export of crude oil caused by sanctions, d) high rate of unemployment (53%), and e) low domestic demand due to the exit of more than three million people from the country.
+This fall is attributed to: a) physical damage to infrastructure and productive sectors, b) drop in public and private investments, deterred by the escalating violence and political uncertainty, c) cut off in production and export of crude oil caused by sanctions, and d) low domestic demand due to high rate of unemployment (53%), and the exit of more than three million people from the country.